-Glide is the perfect tool for bringing Google Sheet data to life in vivid and highly useful apps but, for many of these, information is hard to update without an external tool like Zapier.
+Glide no code app builder is the perfect tool for bringing Google Sheet data to life in vivid and highly useful apps but, for many of these, information is hard to update without an external tool like Zapier.

 Unless you plan to spend potentially hours per day doing that manually, Zapier allows you to automate the process of keeping your Glide apps updated.

 Zapier connects with 3,000+ apps – Google Sheets amongst them – giving you a wealth of options when it comes to importing data.
 Let’s explore a few ideas: